thomas-mc-work/most-possible-unattended-rip/README.md

 1. A __shell script__:
     - rip a cd with [whipper](https://github.com/JoeLametta/whipper) (fka. morituri) with a very low cpu and storage usage priority
     - fall back to abcde if that fails
+    - automatic atgging and naming
-    - finally grab the cover art
+    - grab the cover art
     - eject the cd

 2. (optional) A __udev rule__ to automatically run the shell script when a cd is being inserted.